Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

 For Accuracy, Fig.~\ref{fig:RQ1_Accuracy} shows a downward trend as the number of predictions per mask increases.
 Based on Table~\ref{tbl:RQ1_Significance_Testing}, the decline in Accuracy is statistically significant with each increase in the number of predictions, the exception being the increase from 15 to 20, where the decline is not statistically significant.
 For Coverage, Fig.~\ref{fig:RQ1_Coverage} shows an upward but saturating trend.
 Five predictions per mask is too few: all other levels are significantly better.
 Twenty is too many, notably because of the lack of a significant difference for Coverage in the \hbox{\emph{10 vs. 20}} row of Table~\ref{tbl:RQ1_Significance_Testing}.
 The choice is thus between 10 and 15.
 We select 15 as this yields an average increase of 3.2\% in Coverage compared to 10 predictions per mask.
 This increase is not statistically significant.
 Nevertheless, the price to pay is an average decrease of $(14.12 - 11.97 =)\ 2.15\%$ in Accuracy.
 Given the importance of Coverage, we deem 15 to be a better compromise than 10.

 \begin{samepage} \begin{mdframed}[style=MyFrame] \emph{The answer to {\bf RQ1} is: When requirements omissions are simulated by withholding, having BERT make 15 predictions per mask is the best trade-off for detecting missing terminology.
 BERT predicts terms that, on average, hint at $\approx$4 out of 10 omissions (Coverage $\approx$38\%).
-On average, $\approx$1 in 8 predictions is relevant (Accuracy $\approx$12\%).} \end{mdframed} \end{samepage} \sectopic{RQ2.} Figures~\ref{fig:RQ2_Accuracy_Averaged} and \ref{fig:RQ2_Coverage_Averaged} respectively compare the Accuracy and Coverage of the three baselines described in Section~\ref{subsec:proc} (EXPII) against the best BERT configuration identified in RQ1 (i.e., with 15 predictions made per mask).
-A finer-grained comparison on a per-document basis is provided in Appendix~\ref{sec:perdoc}.
+On average, $\approx$1 in 8 predictions is relevant (Accuracy $\approx$12\%).} \end{mdframed} \end{samepage} \sectopic{RQ2.} Figures~\ref{fig:RQ2_Accuracy} and \ref{fig:RQ2_Coverage} respectively compare the Accuracy and Coverage of the three baselines described in Section~\ref{subsec:proc} (EXPII) against the best BERT configuration identified in RQ1 (i.e., with 15 predictions made per mask).
 Statistical significance testing results are provided in Table~\ref{tbl:RQ2_Significance_Testing}.
-All baselines have a significantly and practically worse Coverage than BERT.
-Due to their poor Coverage, none of these baselines are viable alternatives.
-The average Accuracy of BERT is slightly lower compared to Baseline~1 and Baseline~2, but the difference is not statistically significant.
-BERT has significantly better Accuracy than Baseline~3.
-In any case, Accuracy is not the deciding factor here, given the more than 6-fold advantage that BERT offers in terms of Coverage.
-Furthermore, our responses to RQ3 and RQ4, presented next, demonstrate that the Accuracy of BERT can be improved by post-processing its predictions.
+BERT outperforms all three baselines in terms of both Accuracy and Coverage.
+Two remarks need to be made regarding the baseline results: First, the Coverage of Baselines 1 and 2 can be increased by respectively increasing the number of most common words and adjusting the TF-IDF cutoff threshold (see EXPII in Section~\ref{subsec:proc}).
+However, doing so entails a trade-off, as it leads to a decline in Accuracy for these baselines.
+Second, while the inclusion of Baselines~1 and 2 is important for benchmarking BERT's performance, a fundamental distinction exists between these two baselines and both our BERT-based solution and Baseline 3.
+BERT and Baseline 3 can trace their recommendations to the elements in the input requirements document.
+In contrast, Baseline~1 produces the same results regardless of the input requirements document.
+And, as for Baseline~2, there is no direct and easily interpretable connection between the recommendations and the requirements from which they originated.
+Although this difference is not reflected in the Accuracy and Coverage results, it is still significant for developing a practical solution.
+In real-world scenarios, engineers are unlikely to be interested in reviewing a list of recommendations without an explanation regarding the basis for these recommendations.